waimea-snoble/200DTD-coding-project/testing.md

 - FUNCTIONALITY / FEATURE / ACTION TO TEST
 - FUNCTIONALITY / FEATURE / ACTION TO TEST

+e.g. game win, no coin on space that is selected, jumping over coin.

 The following tests will be run against the completed game.
 The tests should result in the expected outcomes shown.